 We Prevent: a relationships skills intervention to improve HIV prevention uptake among young gay, bisexual and other men who have sex with men and their primary partners.

-This project seeks to develop and refine a developmentally-appropriate relationship skills session as an addition to the current Couples HIV Testing and Counseling (CHTC) intervention for young gay, bisexual and other men who have sex with men (YGBMSM).
-This project involves three phases to develop and pilot test the We Prevent intervention.
-Phase I will collect brief quantitative survey data, in-depth qualitative interview data, and cognitive interview data from YGBMSM and feedback from a technical experts group (TEG) to develop and refine the two session intervention that comprise the intervention.
-Phase II involves a one-arm pilot to further refine the intervention condition with YGBMSM and their partners.
-Phase III involves a randomized controlled trial to examine the feasibility, acceptability and efficacy of the We Prevent intervention compared to CHTC alone, both delivered via telemedicine.
+This project seeks to develop and refine a developmentally-appropriate relationship skills session as an addition to current HIV Counseling, Testing, and Referrals (CTR) and Couples HIV Testing and Counseling (CHTC) intervention for young gay, bisexual, and other men who have sex with men (YGBMSM).
+This project involves three phases to develop and pilot test the intervention.
+Phase I collected brief quantitative survey data, in-depth qualitative interview data, and cognitive interview data from YGBMSM and feedback from a technical expert group (TEG) to develop and refine the one or two session intervention.
+Phase II involved a one-arm pilot to further refine the intervention condition with YGBMSM and their partners.
+Phase III will involve a randomized controlled trial to examine the feasibility, acceptability, and efficacy of the We Prevent intervention (CTR and/or CHTC + a relationship skills component) to CTR alone, both delivered via telemedicine.
 For each phase of the proposal, participants will be recruited online by placing advertisements on social media sites.

-In Phase I, we will enroll a total of 50 YGBMSM.
-For this first portion, a group of YGBMSM (n = 40) will be enrolled to complete a brief online survey which will take approximately 15-20 minutes to complete.
-Participants will then be invited to participate in an in-depth interview with a study staff member which will take approximately 1-2 hours to complete.
-A technical expert group (TEG) will be identified to participate in virtual meetings to review and provide feedback on the intervention content.
-An additional group of YGBMSM (n = 10) will recruited to complete cognitive interviews which will last approximately 1 hour to further refine the intervention.
+In Phase I, we enrolled a total of 38 YGBMSM.
+For the first portion, a group of YGBMSM (n=30) were enrolled and completed a brief online survey which took approximately 15-20 minutes to complete.
+They were then invited to participate in an in-depth interview with a study staff member, which lasted 1-2 hours.
+A technical expert group (n=7) was identified and participated in virtual meetings to review and provide feedback on the intervention content.
+An additional group of YGBMSM (n=8) was recruited to completed cognitive interviews to further refine the intervention.

-In Phase III, YGBMSM and their partners (160 dyads) will be randomly assigned to the We Prevent intervention condition or CHTC alone, both delivered via telemedicine.
-Participants will complete Baseline, 3-month, 6-month, and 9-month assessments.
+In Phase III, YGBMSM (n=320) will be randomly assigned to the We Prevent intervention condition (CTR and/or CHTC + a relationship skills component) or CTR alone, both delivered via telemedicine.
+Participants that are randomized to the intervention arm will have the option to participate alone or with their partner.
+Participants will complete Baseline, 3-month, 6-month, and 9-month follow up assessments.

-The primary outcomes of Phase II and III include uptake of HIV prevention, defined as self-reported routine HIV and STI testing, increased PrEP knowledge and use, and reductions in condomless sex.
-We will also examine STI incidence as a secondary outcome, with biomarkers of STIs collected through self-samples that will mailed in by participants.
-Data on costs associated with the delivery of the intervention will collected, to allow a cost analysis to inform the future scale up of the intervention.
+The primary outcomes for Phase II and III include uptake of HIV prevention, defined as self-reported routine HIV and STI testing, increased PrEP knowledge and use, reductions in condomless sex, and relationship communication.
+We will also examine STI incidence as a secondary outcome, with biomarkers of STIs collected through self-samples that will be mailed to participants.
+Data on costs associated with the delivery of the intervention will be collected to allow a cost analysis and to inform the future scale up of the intervention.

 All index participants must be: